Mikhail Rasputin: Fictional character biography

-The older brother of Colossus, Mikhail was a Soviet Cosmonaut and was believed dead after a faulty mission where his space shuttle exploded.
-However, it was later discovered that the explosion was set up by the government who learned of Mikhail's powers and wanted to exploit them without him being encumbered by ties to the past.
+The older brother of both Magik and Colossus, Mikhail was a Soviet cosmonaut and was believed dead after a faulty mission where his space shuttle exploded.
+It is later revealed that the explosion was set up by the government, who learned of Mikhail's powers and wanted to exploit them without him being encumbered by ties to the past.

 Mikhail was sent by his superiors into an inter-dimensional void, counting on his powers to keep him and his comrades safe, to see what was on the other side.
-He found a world, although he was the only survivor of his crew.
-He married Tra-Mai-A-Zath, daughter of the world's ruler, the Worldly Avatar, and soon became a messiah-like figure and found himself embroiled in a civil war.
-During the fighting, the rift was opened, and only Mikhail's powers could close it.
-He did so, but the backlash killed hundreds of his people, including his wife.
+Mikhail is the only survivor of the crew.
+He discovers another world and marries Tra-Mai-A-Zath, daughter of the world's ruler, the Worldly Avatar.
+Mikhail becomes involved in a civil war, during which the dimensional rift that he entered through is opened.
+He closes the rift, but the ensuing blast kills hundreds of people, including his wife.

-When a team of X-Men, with his brother Colossus, traveled through the re-opened rift to try and seal it, Mikhail had exiled himself into the desert.
-Eventually the team and Mikhail connected, and told that he had to close the void before it destroyed both this world and their home.
-However, having had one failed attempt that killed many, Mikhail was apprehensive to try it again.
-With the help of Sunfire, Iceman, and Jean Grey to control the energy backlash, Mikhail and the team were able to close the rift and return to Earth, without any loss of life.